jvera01/MechaCar_Statistical_Analysis/README.md

 ![](Resources/AutoRUs.png)

 # Purpose
-The purpose of this analysis is to predict the mpg of MechaCar prototypes, collect summary statistics on the pounds per square inch(PSI) of the suspension coils, and determine if the manufacturing lots are statistically different from the mean population.

-Linear Regression to Predict MPG
-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-Image 1 shows that the vehicle weight, spoiler angle, and the AWD provided a non-random amount of variance to the mpg values in the dataset.

 This new assignment consists of three technical analysis deliverables and a proposal for further statistical study.
 You’ll submit the following: